jwahyoung/off-by-one/_posts/2017-11-25-array-iteration-in-js.md

   1. You need a custom iteration order. `forEach` will always traverse an array in ascending index order, from the first element to the last.
   1. You need to terminate the `forEach` early. `forEach` doesn't allow for this.
 Use a `for` loop instead.
   1. You only want to iterate over a subset of the array.
 Use a `for` loop.
-  1. You're dealing with a sparse array, but you want to run operations for all indexes, even if they are empty.
+  1. You're dealing with a sparse array, but you want to run operations for all indices, even if they are empty.
 Use a `for` loop.

 ### When is `map` appropriate?

-1. You are transforming data as a set, but you don't want to affect the original array.
+1. You are transforming data as a set, but you don't want to mutate the original array.
 1. You are transforming data as part of a functional pipeline.
 1. Your transformation operation is atomic and has no state based on the array or any side effects.